klin17/DiscordBot/README.md

 https://discord.com/oauth2/authorize?client_id=821816503791124523&scope=bot&permissions=2147483647
 _You can only add bots to servers you have MANAGE_GUILD permissions for_

+## Running the Bot
+You will need environment variables set:
+- DISCORD_TOKEN : The bot token
+- CLIENT_ID : The bot client ID (For registering slash commands)
+- GUILD_ID : The guild you want to register the bot slash commands for
+- ADMIN_PASS : A password for bot-admin role (your choice)

 ## Bot Editing
 Please make sure to run `npm install` to install the required packages before testing.
 Let me know if you need to test your code so I can turn off the cloud bot.